peacenicholas/-NIGERA-ROAD-TRANSPORT-ACCIDENT-ANALYSIS-2018-2024/README.md

 5. Enhance emergency medical response systems to reduce injury and fatality rates.
 6. Implement state-specific road safety strategies based on hotspot analysis.
 7. Enforce stricter penalties for traffic violations and conduct regular vehicle safety inspections.

+---

+### Conclusion
+The analysis of Nigeria’s road transport accidents from 2018 to 2024 reveals a significant public safety concern, with 697,000 total cases resulting in 421,000 injuries and 72K,000 fatalities.
+The findings highlight that accidents are not isolated incidents but a widespread national issue affecting multiple states across the country.
+Evening periods record the highest accident occurrence, while rural roads account for the largest share of cases, suggesting infrastructure and enforcement gaps in those areas.
+Additionally, a substantial proportion of accidents occur under a single dominant condition category, indicating that road crashes are not limited to adverse weather situations but are strongly influenced by human and systemic factors.

+Overall, the dashboard demonstrates the urgent need for targeted, data-driven interventions focused on high-risk time periods, vulnerable road types, and geographic hotspots.
+Strategic improvements in infrastructure, enforcement, public awareness, and emergency response systems are essential to reducing accident rates and improving road safety outcomes in Nigeria.